 Crew are provided with individual or shared housing (depending on what is available at time of hiring).
 Crew quarters come with basic amenities such as a full-size bed, table, shelving, storage, lamps, linens, blankets, pillows.
 All rooms are equipped with propane heaters.
 Shower/laundry and restroom facilities are located in buildings separate from the housing.

 Cooks prepare all meals for Crew.
 The Crew eats its meals together and has the luxury of eating meals different from what is routinely served to our guests.
 The Cook can accommodate many different diets, but it is difficult to offer food for completely raw food or vegan diets.

-Crew are charged for nightly Room & Board/Meals but have potential to earn charges back in EOS bonus.
+Crew are charged for nightly Room & Board/Meals but employees working the entire season have the potential to earn charges back in an End Of Season bonus.

-Discounts at our sister properties, local discounts at various dining and entertainment establishments throughout Sevier County, discounts at a local outfitter.
+Various sales incentive bonuses are offered throughout the season.
+Employees are able to purchase lodge merchandise at discounted prices.
+Also available are discounts at our sister properties, local discounts at various dining and entertainment establishments throughout Sevier County, and discounts at local outfitters.

 Getting Here and Getting Around

 LeConte Lodge is a hike-in only destination, even for its employees.
 Crew are able to leave a vehicle at any Mt.
 LeConte trailhead, free of charge and no permit required.
 Spaces are first come-first served as they are shared with guests and day hikers.
 Avoid leaving valuables in your vehicles as they are parked overnight for weeks at a time.
 Trailheads are not suited for bicycles being kept overnight.